-Parental control hardware is, in this day and age, as essential in your home as a toaster.
-Which is why you need the G The reasoning is simple: as our kids become more dependent on our devices, it becomes more necessary to set limits on screen time and enact measures to keep them safe while browsing online.
+In this day and age, parental control hardware is as essential in your home as a toaster.
+As our kids become ever more dependent on devices, especially during these days of remote learning, virtual classrooms, and the languor of lockdown, it’s more important than ever to set limits on screen time and enact measures to keep kids safe while browsing online.
 There are myriad offerings to help with just that, from apps to routers and more.
 And there are a number of excellent options (you know we love you, Circle By Disney).
 But we have a new favorite piece of parental control hardware: the Gryphon Smart WiFi Mesh router.
 The sleek router offers everything we want in parental control software and more.

 A tall, delicately curved box that looks like a model building designed by IM Pei, the Gryphon is a wifi router that, thanks to its six internal tri-band antennas and 3Gbps, blankets an area of up to 3,000 square feet in a powerful mesh network and offers congestion-free browsing.
 Set up is simple (plug it in, download an app, and you’re all set).